-Because the naps are being moved they will most likely contain a lower amount of REM than the naps of the strict schedule, which may require an extra nap to give the same total REM sleep.
-Still, because a significant part of the REM need is taken care of during the core, the main purpose of the naps is to alleviate homeostatic pressure.
-It is also possible to utilize ProNaps to more efficiently fulfill the REM need, which results in needing fewer naps later in the day.
+Because the naps are flexible, they will most likely contain a lower amount of REM than the naps of the strict schedule.
+This may require an extra nap to give the same total REM sleep.
+Still, the core has covered a significant amount of REM, the main purpose of the naps is to alleviate homeostatic pressure.
+It is also possible to utilize Pronaps to more efficiently fulfill the REM need; one would need fewer naps later in the day.

 What does it feel like once adapted?

-Once adapted, it is possible to occasionally increase or decrease the length of the core by 90 minutes.
+- Once adapted, it is possible to occasionally increase or decrease the length of the core by 90 minutes.

 As is the case with other schedules, quality naps give a large boost to alertness around the clock.
 The freedom given by this schedule is also very fulfilling.

 What variations of SEVAMAYL actually work?

 A couple notes about SEVAMAYL’s core and nap relationships: